 Most common brands of ibuprofen and acetaminophen painkillers available to buy

-It’s difficult to create a complete list of these types of medications, because their names vary from country to country and lots have either one, or the other as an ingredient.
+It’s difficult to create a complete list of these types of medications, because their names vary from country to country, and lots have either one or the other as an ingredient.

 But below, I’ll try to cover the most common names you’ll find each of them in drug stores worldwide.
+We’ll start with paracetamol, since it seems to be the best option for fatty liver patients.

 Acetaminophen / paracetamol brand names